Bachelor's Entry - FAQs

 Some examples of relevant industries for Technological and Applied Studies may include, but are not limited to:

-In addition to applying for the Mid-Career Transition to Teaching Program you may also be eligible to apply for other scholarships the department has to offer.
-If you are successful for two scholarship programs, you will be required to select which program best suits your path.
+In addition to applying for the Mid-Career Transition to Teaching Program applicants may also be eligible to apply for other scholarships the department has to offer.
+If applicants are successful for two scholarship programs, they will be required to select which program best suits their path.

 Please visit the Get Paid to Study webpage for further information about other scholarship opportunities.